stormpath/stormpath-documentation/source/reference.rst

       * - ``account``
         - Link
         - N/A
-        - A link to the Account that this Access Token is associated with.
+        - A link to the :ref:`Account <ref-account>` that this Access Token is associated with.

       * - ``application``
         - Link
         - N/A
-        - A link to the Application that this Access Token is associated with.
+        - A link to the :ref:`Application <ref-application>` that this Access Token is associated with.

       * - ``tenant``
         - Link
         - N/A
-        - A link to the Tenant that this Access Token is associated with.
+        - A link to the :ref:`Tenant <ref-tenant>` that this Access Token is associated with.

   **refreshTokens Example**